mcpdigital/trpc-app-router/README.md

 # Next.js Application with TRPC, Prisma, Clerk, and Tailwind CSS

-This is a full-stack application built using a modern tech stack of Node.js, Next.js, React, tRPC, Prisma, Clerk, and Tailwind CSS.
-The application features a CRUD interface for a `UserData` schema, which corresponds to the data structure returned by the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/users).
+This is a full-stack small application for my learning, built using a modern tech stack of Node.js, Next.js, React, tRPC, Prisma, Clerk, and Tailwind CSS.
+The application features a minimal CRUD interface for a `UserData` schema, which corresponds to the data structure returned by the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/users).

 ## Tech Stack